Research at MOMA - Overview

-Translational research at MOMA integrates clinical specimens and clinical studies with in vitro studies and molecular models of colon, bladder and prostate cancer diseases.
+Translational research at MOMA integrates clinical specimens and clinical studies with in vitro studies and molecular models of colon, bladder, renal, prostate cancer, and endocrine diseases.
 MOMA is manifesting its international position by conducting translational research at a competitive level.

-Comprehensive tissue banks including detailed clinical follow-up are established and maintained by MOMA in close cooperation with clinicians treating cancer patients.
+Comprehensive biobanks including detailed clinical follow-up are established and maintained by MOMA in close cooperation with clinicians

 Research Aims